winscp/winscp/libs/openssl/INSTALL.md

 Typically OpenSSL will automatically load human readable error strings.
 For a statically linked application this may be undesirable if small executable size is an objective.

+### enable-brotli

+Build with support for brotli compression/decompression.

+### enable-brotli-dynamic

+Like the enable-brotli option, but has OpenSSL load the brotli library dynamically when needed.

+This is only supported on systems where loading of shared libraries is supported.

 ### no-autoload-config